What Is The Internet? Partial Connectivity in the Internet Core: Abstract

 \section{Abstract}

-``A collection of interconnected networks'' defines what the Internet \emph{is}, but not what it \emph{is not}.
-Events threaten Internet \emph{fragmentation}: politics suggest countries or ISPs may secede or be de-peered, disputes between ISPs result in persistent unreachability between their customers, and architectural changes risk breaking the ``one'' Internet.
-Understanding such threats benefits from a \emph{testable} definition of what the Internet is and is not, enabling discussion and quantification of partial connectivity.
-We provide a conceptual definition giving an idealized asymptote of connectivity.
-It implies \emph{peninsulas} of persistent, partial connectivity, and \emph{islands} when one or more computers are partitioned from the main Internet.
-We provide algorithms to measure, operationally, the number, size, and duration of peninsulas and islands.
-We apply these algorithms in rigorous measurement from two complementary measurement systems, one observing 5M networks from a few locations, and the other a few destinations from 10k locations.
+The Internet core should seamlessly connect home and mobile users to servers, CDNs, and the cloud.
+Yet seamless, universal connectivity is challenged in several ways.
+Political pressure threatens fragmentation due to de-peering; architectural changes such as carrier-grade NAT and firewalls can impede connectivity; and operational problems and commercial disputes result in unreachability for days or even years.
+We must recognize that \emph{partial reachability is a fundamental part of the Internet's core}.
+To understand reachability we define \emph{peninsulas}, persistent, partial connectivity; and \emph{islands}, when one or more computers are partitioned from the main Internet.
+We develop new algorithms to measure the number, size, and duration of peninsulas and islands.
+These algorithms follow from a conceptual definition of the Internet's core defined by connectivity, not special authority. \emph{Recognizing peninsulas and islands can improve existing measurement systems in several ways.} We show how to improve the sensitivity of DNSmon, removing measurement error and persistent problems are $5\times$ to $9.7\times$ larger than its operationally important signal.
+Partial connectivity clarifies results seen in several outage detection systems that otherwise appear self-contradictory.
+Our analysis also informs policy questions and confirming the international nature of the Internet: no single country today unilaterally controls the Internet core, but countries can choose to leave. \emph{We validate and evaluate these algorithms with rigorous measurements from two complementary measurement systems}, one observing 5M networks from a few locations, and the other a few destinations from 10k locations, and with external data.
 Results show that peninsulas (partial connectivity) are about as common as Internet outages, quantifying this long-observed problem.
 Root causes show that most peninsula events (45\%) are routing transients, but most peninsula-time (90\%) is from a few long-lived events (7\%).
-Our analysis helps interpret DNSmon, a system monitoring the DNS root, separating measurement error and persistent problems from underlying differences and operationally important transients.
-Finally, our definition confirms the international nature of the Internet: no single country can unilaterally claim to be ``the Internet'', but countries can choose to leave.

 \begin{acronym}[AS] \acro{AS}{Autonomous System} \acro{RDNS}{Reverse DNS} \acro{VP}{Vantage Point} \end{acronym}